 You may know that there are many products on the market today that claim to diminish those fine lines and wrinkles that are the effects of the aging process.
 You may even have a jar or two of these products sitting in your medicine cabinet.
 But do you know what is in your wrinkle cream?
 The fact is that there are a number of ingredients that are considered effective in giving you a brighter, more youthful complexion with less lines and more vibrancy.
 It is important to understand what these ingredients are and how they are used to ensure that you are getting the maximum benefit from those jars and tubes in your bathroom.

-One of the most common ingredients found in wrinkle creams is a vitamin A compound known as retinol.
-Retinol is an antioxidant – in fact, it is the first antioxidant to be used in wrinkle creams.
+One of the more common ingredients found in wrinkle creams is a vitamin A compound known commonly as retinol.
+Retinol is an strong antioxidant – in fact, it is the first antioxidant to be widely used in wrinkle creams.
 Antioxidants work in the body by neutralizing the free radicals that break down the skin’s cells and cause wrinkles.
 It is important to note that vitamin A derivatives should be avoided if you are pregnant or trying to become pregnant.
 Another great vitamin for your skin is vitamin C. This is a natural skin brightener, which will also give you a more youthful look if it is found in your wrinkle cream.

 Common anti-wrinkle cream ingredients The effectiveness of anti-wrinkle creams depends in part on the active ingredients.
 Here are some common ingredients that may result in slight to modest improvements in wrinkles.